pitivi/pitivi/docs/QA_Scenarios.md

 -   test keyboard shortcuts
     -   try to locate a specific frame using only the keyboard

+## Test Peak Meter

+1. Start with a clip that contains audio in the project and timeline
+2. Position the seeker at the beginning of the clip
+3. Press the 'Play/Pause' button on the viewer
+    -   The height of the peak meter should start changing during playback of the clip

 ## Test Preferences

 # User provided Scenarios